 – Nicholas Royle, editor, Best British Short Stories

-We are part of Gatehouse Press, an award winning publishing house for new fiction and poetry.
+We are part of Gatehouse Press, an award winning publishing house for poetry and short new fiction.
 Lighthouse is run on a voluntary basis by a team of editors.

 For advertising information, please contact the steering editor.